-Webinars offer the unique possibility to connect to potential clients, organize big meetings, coach or train staff and ultimately, add value to your users.
+Webinars offer the unique opportunity to connect to potential clients, organize large meetings, coach or train staff, and ultimately, add value to your users.
 But how do you host the perfect webinar?
 Luckily, webinar statistics do exist to help you decide which day of the week works best for invitations, when to start promoting, how to pick the right date and how to engage your audience.
 Are you wondering whether to include Q&As at the end of your webinar?
 The answer is a resounding yes.
-Read on for some more winning statistics you should definitely consider if you want to host a successful webinar.
+Read on for some more winning statistics you should consider if you want to host a successful webinar.

 Webinar Statistics (Editor’s Choice)

 - 45% of marketers choose emails as the most effective webinar promotion tool.

 - 60-minute webinars attract more viewers than 30-minute ones.

 - Thursdays are the best days for webinars.

 - 57% of marketers run up to 50 webinars a year.

 - Practitioners have the highest conversion rate among all job levels.

 - 24% of all webinar registrations happen on a Tuesday.